In this article you will find:

 - Some of the mobile shopping probably comes straight from fitting rooms in traditional stores.
 After checking to see if a new garment fits well, customers pull out their phone and make sure they can't find the same item cheaper online.
 When they succeed, they are only a few taps away from making a purchase.
 But naturally, that's not the only reason.
 Clothes are relatively inexpensive, so we like to buy them quickly and impulsively, and using a smartphone is very conducive to this.
 Research from the UK also found a correlation between mobile shopping and frequent use of social media.
 Fashion brands and stores are very active on these sites, attacking users with promotional messages," explains Jacek Zientkiewicz.

 To meet the growing popularity of shopping on mobile devices, Shoper introduced PWA (Progressive Web Apps) functionality in all its stores in late 2018.
-People who open a store page that uses this functionality can easily save a shortcut to it as an icon on their smartphone or tablet desktop.
+People who open the website of a store that uses this functionality can easily save a shortcut to it as an icon on their smartphone or tablet desktop.
 From then on, they conveniently enter the store they are interested in as if it were a mobile app, and are even more likely to go through the full shopping process on the small screen.

 Downloads